Skin Color May Affect How Well Medications Work: Researchers

 “The main message that our manuscript aims to capture is: Potential effects of melanin skin pigments on drug safety and efficacy should be tested,” Groen told The Epoch Times.

-“Current early-stage drug development practices still primarily focus on drug testing in white populations of Northern European descent,” Zaaijer said in the press release.
+“Current early-stage drug development practices still primarily focus on drug testing in white populations of Northern European descent,” Zaaijer wrote in the statement.

 “Our best hope is to ensure that all people, regardless of their ancestral background, have equal chances of receiving the highest level of drug efficacy and safety,” she told The Epoch Times via email.
 “This seems to be something that we as a biomedical community can do: an achievable goal, since it is within our own control.”